-When it comes to choosing the right plastic for your injection molding project, there are a number of considerations that should be kept in mind.
-After all, different plastics and materials have different properties that can (and often do) influence the performance of a part.
+When it comes to choosing the right resin for your plastic injection molding project, there are a number of considerations that should be kept in mind.
+After all, different plastic resins and materials have different properties that can (and often do) influence the performance of a part.

 The first and most important question to ask in a fundamental part assessment is: What is the application of the part to be injection molded?
 What will it do and how should it ultimately function?
 The below considerations are addressing this fundamental question.
 For example, you have made a shiny plastic part.
 When we ask what is the purpose of this part, your simple answer is an outer housing for a dental appliance.
 The below considerations explore of all the scenarios, expectations and possible future needs and options you anticipate for your plastic part.